isAdamBailey/portfolio-2/content/blog/dockerize-a-laravel-application.md

 ## Build The Containers

 Build the new containers with `docker-compose build app`.
-This should take a few minutes as everything is downloaded into the container.
+This should take a few minutes as everything has been downloaded into the container.

-When the build is finished, start the environment with `docker-compose up -d`
+When the build has completed, start the environment with `docker-compose up -d`

 To see the status of your active services, use `docker-compose ps`

-You can run commands in the docker environment by prepending your commands with `docker-compose exec app` (i.e. `docker-compose exec app php artisan`) or by ssh'ing into the docker shell `docker exec -it app bash` then going to the application root and typing your command.
+You can run commands in the docker environment by prepending your commands with `docker-compose exec app` (i.e. docker-compose exec app php artisan) or by ssh'ing into the docker shell `docker exec -it app bash` then going to the application root and typing your command.

 So, you'll need to run composer install `docker-compose exec app composer install`

-and you'll need to generate an application key `docker-compose exec app php artisan key:generate`
+And you'll need to generate an application key `docker-compose exec app php artisan key:generate`

 Now you can go see your Laravel installation in the browser at [http://localhost:8000/](http://localhost:8000/)